What alkyl bromide should be used in the acetoacetic ester synthe... | Channels for Pearson+

 Textbook QuestionTextbook Question

-What alkyl bromide should be used in the acetoacetic ester synthesis of each of the following methyl ketones? b.
-2-octanone
+What alkyl bromide should be used in the acetoacetic ester synthesis of each of the following methyl ketones? a.
+2-pentanone

 Verified Solution